vorner/vorner.github.io/_posts/2020-12-28-holiday-crates.md

 will take up 24 bytes inside that `Vec` (we assume we are on a 64bit architecture).
 That's 54 bytes (and some allocator overhead).
-That also assumes there's no unused capacity ready for the string to grow, but we can always call `.shring_to_fit` before putting it together with the few million other strings we already keep around.
+That also assumes there's no unused capacity ready for the string to grow, but we can always call `.shrink_to_fit` before putting it together with the few million other strings we already keep around.

 Let's say we want to save some space.
 What can we do?